Joey Votto Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.58 team ERA ranks 23rd among all league pitching staffs.
+- The Pirates have a 4.58 team ERA that ranks 22nd among all league pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- Pirates pitchers combine to allow 127 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.